spriyansh/PCAdash/README.md

 ### Introduction
 <p align="justify" style="text-indent: 20px;">
 `PCAdash` is an R-shiny application designed to visualize the results of PCA-Metagenes at single-cell resolution.
-The app follows a black theme and consists of two pages: the results page and the documentation page.
 </p>

 <p align="justify" style="text-indent: 20px;">